steevessaillant/SimpleCRM/README.md

 # SimpleCRM

+#this project as not e2e tests in the build process, but it is a good idea to have them in the future,but thus cannot be done with github action
+#we need to start proceses maybe jenkins instance for this project would be prefereble for full e2e tests

 This version (branch code) uses Jest Unit Test not cypress (DO NOT MERGE TO MAIN --> FORK INSTEAD)

 BDD/TDD implementation with XUnit (GWT plugin)